NETWAYS/foreman-training/provisioning/06_bootdisk.md

 providing the correct installer via TFTP and Provisioning configuration to load.

 The subnet image is basicly the same as the generic image but uses another TFTP server specified for the subnet.

+Depending on the Compute resource used the plugin adds disk based provisioning.

 ~~~ENDSECTION~~~